 What if I have a kid crawling around the house?
 Does this warrant the no-shoes rule?

-As far as protecting your precious offspring from things like shoe germs, Adalja says you’re not doing your kids' immune systems any favours by keeping them in an oversterilised environment.
-He believes that it’s one of the factors driving widespread antibiotic resistance, and that "dirty kids" are actually more likely to grow up healthy.
+As far as protecting your precious offspring from things like shoe cooties, Adalja says you’re not doing your kids' immune systems any favors by keeping them in an oversterilized environment.
+He believes that it’s one of the factors driving widespread antibiotic resistance, and that “dirty kids” are actually more likely to grow up healthy.

 I’m still paranoid.
 Under what circumstances could shoe-bacteria make me sick?